mlibrary/about-publishing/src/content/profiles/emily-wilcox.md

 title: Emily Wilcox
 job_title: Associate professor of modern Chinese studies
 faculty_image: /assets/dsc-51089.jpg
+quotes:
-quote: >-
+  - quote: >-
       I wanted my book to reach the largest possible readership, especially among international audiences and economically underprivileged communities who may not have the financial or institutional resources to easily purchase books or access them through university libraries.
 bio: >-
   Emily Wilcox is Associate Professor of Modern Chinese Studies in the Department of Asian Languages and Cultures at the University of Michigan, Ann